rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Default: [0, 0]

 agentImmuneSystemLength: int
-    Set the length of agent immune system tags to integer length.
+    Set the length of agent immune system tags to an integer length.
     Default: 0

 agentInheritancePolicy: string
-    Set wealth inheritance policy on agent death to given string.
+    Set wealth inheritance policy on agent death to the given string.
     Options: "children". "daughters", "friends", "none", "sons"
     Default: "none"

 agentLendingFactor: [float, float]
     Set lending aggressiveness of agent.
-    The more aggressive an agent is to lend, the higher the offered interest rate will be.
+    The more aggressive an agent is in lending, the higher the offered interest rate will be.
     Default: [0, 0]

 agentLoanDuration: [int, int]